aws/awsui-documentation/components/breadcrumb-group.md

 ### ariaLabel

-> Provides an `aria-label` to the breadcrumb group that screen-readers can read (for accessibility).
+> Provides an `aria-label` to the breadcrumb group that screen readers can read (for accessibility).

 Type: String